scikit-sparse/scikit-sparse/doc/tutorial/cholmod.rst

 instance of the :class:`CholeskyFactor` class.

-The resulting :class:`CholeskyFactor` object can then be used to solve linear systems using its :meth:`.solve` method, or to update the factorization in-place using the :meth:`.update`, :meth:`.rowadd`, :meth:`.rowdel`, and :meth:`.resymbol` methods.
+The resulting :class:`CholeskyFactor` object can then be used to solve linear systems using its :meth:`CholeskyFactor.solve` method, or to update the factorization in-place using the :meth:`.update`, :meth:`.rowadd`, :meth:`.rowdel`, and :meth:`.resymbol` methods.

-The :meth:`.factorize` method can be called again to factor a new matrix with the same sparsity pattern.
+The :meth:`CholeskyFactor.factorize` method can be called again to factor a new matrix with the same sparsity pattern.

 Symbolic Analysis